Tell Me a Story! Narrative-Driven XAI with Large Language Models: Results

 \textit{``They [SHAPstories] could be exceedingly helpful when it comes to evaluating model outputs by business users so that they can trust the model's output more easily.
 It could also help when formulating a rejection to a specific customer."} 18 respondents emphasize the utility of SHAPstories in scenarios where explanations of individual predictions are required for non-data science audiences.
 Examples include popular science communication, business communication, and storytelling for medical experts.
 Furthermore, they also highlight its effectiveness when multiple narratives are necessary.

-\textit{``It is easier to evaluate (and/or correct/modify) the correctness of a story against the numbers and the plots than it is to go through the numbers and construct the story from scratch."} This quote was phrased only by one respondent, but directly applies to the fallbacks of SHAP, being that SHAP attributes significance to all individual features \citep{Molnar2022} and does not have an established protocol for interpretation \citep{Kumar2020}.
-SHAPstories seeks to address this deficiency, and this quote illustrates how it contributes doing so.
+\textit{``It is easier to evaluate (and/or correct/modify) the correctness of a story against the numbers and the plots than it is to go through the numbers and construct the story from scratch."} This quote was phrased only by one respondent, and indicates that SHAPstories can address some limitations of SHAP, namely that SHAP attributes significance to all features \citep{Molnar2022} and does not have an established protocol for interpretation \citep{Kumar2020}.

-\textit{``It [SHAPstories] goes beyond explanation"} or \textit{``[the narrative is] postulating beyond the facts."} Five respondents emphasize that SHAPstories makes underlying assumptions that are not necessarily correct, which is a valid point that will be revisited in the issues for future research.
+\textit{``It [SHAPstories] goes beyond explanation"} or \textit{``[the narrative is] postulating beyond the facts."} Five respondents emphasize that SHAPstories makes underlying assumptions that are not necessarily correct, a limitation we discuss below.

 \textit{``The added value is rather low as it mostly repeats the information from the plot."} Six other respondents do not immediately see the added value of SHAPstories, stating that SHAP plot and tables already convey the same information.
-It is also mentioned by these respondents that the SHAP plot and table provide more intuitive and efficient explanations.
-From earlier results, however, we can conclude that most of the data science experts refrain from such critique when they have a non-data science audience in mind.
+These respondents also mentioned that the SHAP plot and table provide more intuitive and efficient explanations.
+Earlier results, however, indicate that most of the data science experts refrain from such a critique when they have a non-data science audience in mind.

+\textbf{Quantitative results}\\ Survey 4 studies to what extent the users' understanding of explanations are accurate.
+Accuracy is based on whether the respondents' answers to the questions in Table~\ref{table:methodology_Quantitative} agree with the correct answers to the questions -- which are objective, as they are based on the machine learning model's behavior, and unique for questions 1-3.
+Regarding decision question 4 in Table~\ref{table:methodology_Quantitative}, we measure whether the respondent's decision, while subjective, is the same as that of the machine learning model.
+A priori there is no reason why that would be the case.
+We also measure how long it takes for them to make a decision.
+The context is credit scoring.

+\textit{Accuracy:} Table \ref{table:results_survey_accuracy} shows the percentage of correctly answered questions.
+Accuracy levels differ significantly depending on the question asked.
+For all first three questions, which ask respondents about their understanding of the internal-decision making of the model, SHAPstories scores the best.
+The differences are statistically significant (p-value $<$ 0.05) for the first two questions.
+The difference relative to SHAP plots is the largest (50\%) for question 1.
+SHAP plots, on the other hand, perform rather poorly indicating that the respondents do not understand well how the model has made a decision.
+The fourth question has the lowest score for both SHAPstories and SHAP plots, indicating that although people make different decisions than the model, they still understand the rationale of the model's decision as indicated by the first three questions.

+In line with all earlier results, these results further support that SHAPstories more accurately summarize and help users understand AI decisions.